kalpeshrathod1234/kalpeshrathod1234/README.md

 - 📫 How to reach me **kalpesh12345rathod@gmail.com**

-- ⚡ Fun fact **Sure, here's a fun fact about you as a front-end developer: You have the magical ability to turn lines of code into visually stunning and interactive web experiences, bringing digital dreams to life one click at a time! 😄🌟**
+- ⚡ Fun fact **Sure, here's a fun fact about me as a full-stack developer: You have the magical ability to turn lines of code into visually stunning and interactive web experiences, bringing digital dreams to life one click at a time! 😄🌟**

 <h3 align="left">Connect with me:</h3>
 <p align="left">